Steve Sullivan: Nashville Predators

-Sullivan was traded to the Nashville Predators for a second-round pick in the 2005 NHL Entry Draft (Michael Blunden) and a second-round pick in the 2004 NHL Entry Draft (Ryan Garlock) on February 16, 2004.

-Upon arriving in Nashville, Sullivan put up 30 points in 24 games, including a hat trick in his first game with the Predators, and 10 points in his first 3 games with the team.
-Sullivan was named the NHL's Offensive Player of the Week for October 9–16, 2005.
+Sullivan was traded to the Nashville Predators for second-round picks in the 2004 and 2005 NHL entry drafts on February 16, 2004.
+At the time, he had recorded 15 goals and 28 assists through 56 games.
+Sullivan recorded a hat trick in his first game with the Predators, and tallied 10 points in his first three games with the team.
+As a result, he was named the NHL's Offensive Player of the Week for October 9–16, 2005.